panodata/dwdweather2/README.md

 Only used unter Python 2.7.5.
 Use at your own risk.

 ### Changelog

+* *In progress*:
+  * This and that: Fix console script entrypoint.
+Improve imports, debugging and inline comments.
+  * Adapt to changes on upstream server ftp-cdc.dwd.de

 * *Version 0.7*:
   * Adapted to match modified Schema for sun data